Limit theory for point processes in manifolds: Proofs of Theorems -- Proofs of Theorems 3.1--3.3

-Since $\mu$ equals the right hand side of (\ref{sWLLN}), we have (\ref{sWLLN}) with $L^2$ convergence when $q=2$.
+Since $\mu$ equals the right-hand side of (\ref{sWLLN}), we have (\ref{sWLLN}) with $L^2$ convergence when $q=2$.
 To obtain $L^1$ convergence when $q = 1$, we use a truncation argument and follow the proof of Proposition 3.2 in \cite{PY4}.
 We leave the details to the reader.